Earth Day Activity: Recycling Paper

 April 23, 2013 | by Stephanie Chavez | Leave a comment

 We did it!
 We made our own handmade paper.
 Not the ideal kind for letters or doing your homework on, but it turned out to be a pretty cool experiment.
 The end result resembled that same soft cardboard paper that eggs come in at the grocery stores.
 It was almost identical to that.
-In fact we probably could have pressed it into a shape at some point in the drying stage and it would have stayed in that shape.
+In fact, we probably could have pressed it into a shape at some point in the drying stage and it would have stayed in that shape.
 Hmmmm…..that actually sounds like a good idea!
 I wish I would have thought of that sooner.
-Well, nonetheless this was a great lesson for young children in how paper is recycled, which is what this whole project was about.
+Well, nonetheless this was a great Earth Day Activity for young children to learn how paper is recycled, which is what this whole project was about.
 As for our tree of choice to plant in honor of Earth Day…..

 We let it sit there for 24 hours.

 The next day we blended the soggy paper with our handy dandy hand blender without taking any water out.

 Here’s where the fun REALLY got started!
 This paper making project was so much more fun than I anticipated because of the sensory element in this part of the process.